apptentive/apptentive-android/README.md

 #### Reporting Bugs

 We encourage you to help us find and fix bugs.
-If you find a bug, please fill in the contriibutor agreement, then open a [github issue](https://github.com/apptentive/apptentive-android/issues?direction=desc&sort=created&state=open).
+If you find a bug, please fill in the contributor agreement, then open a [github issue](https://github.com/apptentive/apptentive-android/issues?direction=desc&sort=created&state=open).
 If it is an urgent bug, please contact support@apptentive.com.

 #### Contributing